 • Find the balance between too toasted (aka burned) and just the right amount of toasted on the marshmallows.
 I start keeping an eye on it closely around the 4 minute mark.

-Sweet Potato Casserole Recipe with Marshmallows FAQ
+Sweet Potato Casserole with Marshmallows FAQs

 How to know when sweet potato casserole is done?